-• Last but certainly the most crucial point, do not overstay your welcome.
-End your speech before the audiences expect you to.
+3. Do not overstay your welcome

+Finish your speech before the audiences expect you to.
 If you are speaking for a contest or a competition, observe the time limit strictly.
 In that case, do not end too early or it will look like you ran out of things to say.

-As John Bowden, an author and a professional trainer and senior lecturer in communication skills very aptly said, "Don't suffer from the illusion that you can make your speech immortal by making it everlasting."
+As John Bowden, an author and a professional trainer and senior lecturer in communication skills very aptly said, "Don't suffer from the illusion that you can make your speech immortal by making it everlasting"